Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-secrets/secret-client/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure-key-vault
+name: Managing secrets stored in Azure Key Vault by autoconfigured SDK client in Spring Boot application
+description: This sample demonstrates how to manage secrets stored in Azure Key Vault by autoconfigured SDK client in Spring Boot application.
+---

 # Using Key Vault Secrets With Spring Cloud Azure Key Vault Secrets Starter

 This sample illustrates the simplest usage of `spring-cloud-azure-starter-keyvault-secrets`.